Talking About Sex in Sexual Offense Treatment: Practical Approaches for Professionals

 Nikole Nassen, PhD

 Nikole Nassen, Ph.D., is a clinical psychologist and the director of the Sex Offender Treatment Program at Naval Consolidated Brig Miramar.
-She has been involved in program development and implementation for Naval Corrections’ Violent Offender and Sex Offender Treatment Programs.
+She has been involved in program development and implementation for Naval Corrections’ Violent Offender and Sex Offender Treatment Programs and has worked with individuals who have expressed non-traditional sexual interests in the context of these programs.
+Dr. Nassen is a Clinical Member of the Association for Treatment and Prevention of Sexual Abuse (ATSA) and is a member of ATSA’s Adult Clinical Practice Committee.
+She is also the Training Coordinator for the California Association for Treatment and Prevention of Sexual Abuse (CalATSA).
 Dr. Nassen received her doctorate degree in Clinical Psychology from Alliant International University in 2008.
-She has assessed and treated individuals who have committed violent and sexual offenses, as well as individuals with mental illness in the community and in correctional settings.
+She has assessed and treated individuals who have committed violent and sexual offenses, as well as individuals with mental health concerns, in community and in correctional settings.
 She has also completed clinical and forensic evaluations of adults and adolescents for the Delinquency and Dependency Courts in San Diego.